sallkhad/SeeSD/README.md

 :memo: **How to Get Involved:**
 :computer: Contribute to designing our online learning platform (http://afreecademy.org)
 :book: Contribute to designing online contents
-:newsletter: Contribute to creating our bimonthly newsletter
+:newspaper: Contribute to creating our bimonthly newsletter
-:human: Help us organize our first conference [SeeSD.Senegal@gmail.com]
+:relieved: Help us organize our first conference

+If you want to contribute to any these projects, contact us at [SeeSD.Senegal@gmail.com]

 This is [roadmap.md] whatare planning to do for the year of 2016.
 Check it out and let us know if you want to help